 Zoe C shakes her head, “And to think I had the temerity to wonder how to help a quiet albino girl.
 She needs my help like McKenzie needs to diet.”

-Mac is a rail, even crossing fourteen, she filled out a bit…not much.
+Mac is a rail, even hitting fifteen, she filled out a bit…not much.
 She has no conception of her beauty, I don’t think I’ve ever seen her looking in a mirror, maybe when she brushes her teeth or combs her hair, although I mostly see Natalie brushing it.

 Daphne and Dasha return, “Tea is ready, cookies on the table, sit, I’ll heat the tea, what happened?”